Hispanism: Origins

 During the 16th century, Spain was a motor of innovation in Europe, given its links to new lands, subjects, literary sorts and personages, dances, and fashions.
 This hegemonic status, also advanced by commercial and economic interests, generated interest in learning the Spanish language, as Spain was the dominant political power and was the first to develop an overseas empire in post-Renaissance Europe.
 In order to respond to that interest, some Spanish writers developed a new focus on the Spanish language as subject matter.
 In 1492 Antonio de Nebrija published his Gramática castellana, the first published grammar of a modern European language.
 Juan de Valdés composed his Diálogo de la lengua (1533) for his Italian friends, who were eager to learn Castilian.
 And the lawyer Cristóbal de Villalón wrote in his Gramática castellana (Antwerp, 1558) that Castilian was spoken by Flemish, Italian, English, and French persons.

 For many years, especially between 1550 and 1670, European presses published a large number of Spanish grammars and dictionaries that linked Spanish to one or more other languages.
 Two of the oldest grammars were published anonymously in Louvain: Útil y breve institución para aprender los Principios y fundamentos de la lengua Hespañola (1555) and Gramática de la lengua vulgar de España (1559).

 Among the more outstanding foreign authors of Spanish grammars were the Italians Giovanni Mario Alessandri (1560) and Giovanni Miranda (1566); the English Richard Percivale (1591), John Minsheu (1599) and Lewis Owen (1605); the French Jean Saulnier (1608) and Jean Doujat (1644); the German Heinrich Doergangk (1614); and the Dutch Carolus Mulerius (1630).

-Dictionaries were composed by the Italian Girolamo Vittori (1602), the Englishman John Torius (1590) and the Frenchmen Jacques Ledel (1565), Jean Palet (1604) and François Huillery (1661).
+Dictionaries were composed by the Italian Girolamo Vittori (1602), the Englishman John Torius (1590) and the Frenchmen Jacques Ledel (1565), Diccionario muy copioso de la lengua española y francesa en el qual son declaradas todas las palabras castellanas y francesas con sus proprias y naturales significaciones sacadas de muchos y muy excelentes autores antiguos y modernos Jean Palet (1604) and Vocabulario para facilmente ... deprender á ler, escrebir y hablar la lengua castellana ... por D. Francisco Huillery ...
+Vocabulaire pour apprendre ... à lire, écrire et parler la langue espagnolle ... composé par Me François Huillery, sieur de la Porte dorée ...
+François Huillery (1661).
 The lexicographical contribution of the German Heinrich Hornkens (1599) and of the Franco-Spanish author Pere Lacavallería (1642) were also important to French Hispanism.